 Head-pin: The first pin of the bowling frame.

 Pocket: This is an ideal area to hit and bowl a strike.
-For right-handed bowlers, it is This is 1 and 3 pins and vice versa for lefties.
+This is part of bowling terms there, for right-handed bowlers, it is This is 1 and 3 pins and vice versa for lefties.